BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 | +clicked_branch_link | Denotes whether or not the user clicked a Branch link that triggered this session
 | +click_timestamp | Epoch timestamp of when the click occurred

-Any additional data attached to the branch link will be available unprefixed.
+Any additional data attached to the Branch link will be available unprefixed.

 ## User Methods
 ###### <a id='setidentity'></a>[setIdentity(userId)](#setidentity)